 - While the garlic mixture is cooking, bring remaining chicken broth, water, parmesan rinds, parsley, thyme and bay leaves to a boil in a separate pot.
 Reduce heat to medium and let simmer about 30 minutes or until stock is more flavorful.

 - Transfer garlic mixture to the pot with the chicken broth.
 Increase the heat to medium and simmer until the stock is infused with garlic flavor.
 This will take about 10 minutes.

 - Meanwhile, beat eggs and grated parmesan mixture in small bowl until combined.

 - Strain broth through fine mesh strainer, pushing on the solids in the strainer with spoon to extract all the liquid.
 Return stock to clean large saucepan and season with salt and pepper to taste.
 Stir in red pepper flakes and egg mixture.

-- Add croutons if desired and serve immediately.
+- Serve immediately.
 If reheating soup to serve later, make sure to heat the soup until it is almost simmering but not longer.
 (The soup can curdle if heated too high once the egg mixture is added).